Tips for Video Calls and Group Chats for Hearing Loss

 Virtual communication has become the norm this year!
 Video calls and group chats across a variety of platforms are major ways we communicate.
 They’ve helped us stay connected with family and friends in the midst of a global pandemic.
 These technologies have also allowed us to manage both our personal and professional lives with greater ease.
+Age-related hearing loss, also known as presbycusis, is common among older adults, particularly those over 75 years old, and can make virtual communication more challenging.
+Damage to the inner ear, especially the hair cells and nerve cells in the cochlea, is a significant factor contributing to hearing loss.

 A few tips to create accessible virtual communication spaces include the following:

-1. Be Visible
+Be Visible During Video Calls

 You want to make sure you are as clearly visible as possible, a few ways to do this are to adjust lighting – it should not be too dark, avoid backlighting because that can make your face less visible, there should be lighting in front of you, move objects that could be blocking you (plants, lamps etc.).

-3. Use Audio Mute Button
+Use the Audio Mute Button

 Another factor that can contribute to distractions is background noise.
 Background noise can make it difficult to hear and process what the speaker is saying.
 It is important to eliminate unnecessary noise – turn television, music, and household appliances off.
 In addition to turning sources of noise off, you should use the mute button when you are not speaking which also eliminates background noise.
 This is especially helpful when there are multiple people on the video call/group chat.
 Multiple people also means several backgrounds which can be overwhelming.

-4. Check Settings
+Check Settings

-5. Communicate Hearing Needs
+Communicate Hearing Needs

 In addition to these tips, if you use hearing aids, you can sync them to the device you are using.
 Hearing aids use Bluetooth technology to wirelessly connect to other electronic devices.
 This means that you can stream the audio from your smartphone or laptop directly to your hearing aids.
 This enhances the quality and clarity of the sound, making it easier to hear!